rrrcode9-golang-util/configmanager/readme.md

 > In case no config-file is specified, the `configmanager` program will search for `default.conf` file in the present working directory.

-> The default path for config file is "./default.conf".
-In case you need to change the path (or name) of default config file, then please sepecify this in your program file `configmanager.DefaultConfigFilePath = < path for default config file > `.
+> The default path for config file is `./default.conf`.
+In case you need to change the path (or name) of default config file, then please sepecify this in your program file: `configmanager.DefaultConfigFilePath = < path for default config file > `.